WARP-LAB/WARP-GUIDES-WEBPACK/readme.md

 ### Node.js / npm version

-Make sure you have latest LTS, basically `node` version 8.x+, `npm` version 5.7.1+
+Make sure you have latest LTS, at least `node` version 8.x+, `npm` version 5.7.1+
-This tut has been tested on node 8.9.4 / npm 6.0.0.
+This tut has been tested on node 12.13.0 / npm 6.12.0.

 ### Todo / notes to self